AET-DevOps25/team-evil-jenkins/README.md

 ### GenAI Integration
 GenAI enhances user matching by analyzing profiles in a context-aware manner.
 Instead of relying solely on filters like location or shared interests, GenAI predicts compatibility using LLM-based analysis.
+For more details and setup instructions, see the [GenAI service README](genai/README.md).

 ### Example Scenarios
 - **New to City:** Lena moves to Munich and wants to find a hiking group.
 She signs up, selects "hiking," adds her availability, and finds matches.